Florida National Parks

 9. Fort Matanzas National Monument

-Fort Matanzas was built in 1672 by the Spanish, trying to safeguard themselves from the British troops that wanted to run them out.
+Fort Matanzas was built in 1672 by the Spanish to protect themselves from British troops who wanted to run them out.
 There are over 300 acres to explore.
 Throughout it, visitors can visit the wetlands, the infamous watchtower, and the maritime forest, to name a few.

 The fort alone is a great place to visit for adults and kids.
 Tours through the area will give the visitors a rundown of everything that’s happened to the site since it was first built in 1742.
-Afterward, you can even walk across the nature trail to look at all the local wildlife and flowers that make the place a beautiful wonder!
+Afterward, you can even walk along the nature trail to see all the local wildlife and flowers that make the place a beautiful wonder!

 Address: 8635 A1A S, St. Augustine, FL 32080